dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 - The row of the optimal move
 - The column of the optimal move

+#### Game result can be either `1`, `0` or `-1`:
-Game result is `1` if the opponent can win from the current game state, `0` if the opponent can achieve a draw when playing optimally, and `-1` if the opponent inevitably loses.
+* `1` means that the player making the current move can win from the current game state, regardless of the opponents' moves
+* `0` means that the player making the current move can achive a draw at best if the opponent plays optimally
+* `-1` means that the player making the current move will enevitably lose the game if the opponent plays optimally

 _________________________________________________________________________________________________
 ### Algorithm